hanschen/vim-ipython-cell/README.md

 (I personally prefer tmux, but you will find screen installed on most *nix systems.)

-The plugin includes the following commands:
+The plugin does not define any key mappings by default, but comes with the following commands, which I recommend that you bind to key combinations that you like (see e.g.  [Example Vim Configuration](#example-vim-configuration) below).

     :IPythonCellExecuteCell